This is the Quality Management Plan for SQLite.

 Quality management documents tend to expand into binders full of incomprehensible jargon that nobody reads.
 This document strives to break that pattern by being concise and useful.

 The inspiration for this document is DO-178B.
 Among quality standards, DO-178B seems to have the highest usefulness to paperwork ratio.
 Even so, the amount of documentation needed for a full-up DO-178B implementation is vast.
 SQLite strives to be nimble and low-ceremony, and to that end, much of the required DO-178B documentation is omitted.
-We retain only those parts that genuinely improve quality for a open-source software project such as SQLite.
+We retain only those parts that genuinely improve quality for an open-source software project such as SQLite.

-The purpose of this document is to brief the reader on how SQLite development team functions on a daily basis, as they continuosly enhance the SQLite software and work to improve its already high reliability.
+The purpose of this document is to brief the reader on how the SQLite development team functions on a daily basis, as they continuously enhance the SQLite software and work to improve its already high reliability.
 The document achieves its purpose if a competent developer can be assimilated into the development team quickly after perusing this document.

 The quality management plan was originally composed by going through the description of outputs in section 11 of DO-178B (pages 48 through 56) and writing down those elements that seemed relevant to SQLite.
 The text will be subsequent revised to track enhancements to the SQLite quality process.